 - Managing Director, Art of the Drink Food and Beverage Management and Marketing Consultants

-- Creative Director, Nuptini Signature Wedding Cocktails
+- Creative Director, Nuptini DIY Wedding Cocktails

 - Society of Wine Educators Certified Specialist in Spirits